-Since Medicaid was expanded in North Carolina, more than 600,000 people now have access to care—and we know that when parents and caregivers have access to care, their children and families are healthier and more financially stable.
+When Medicaid was expanded in our state, more than 600,000 North Carolinians gained access to care—and we know that when parents and caregivers have access to care, their children and families are healthier and more financially stable.

 Our partners at the North Carolina Alliance for Health have worked diligently to create resources that support advocates as they speak up to protect NC Medicaid.
 In their toolkit are PSA videos, bilingual fact sheets, email templates, and social media posts you can use to spread the word about the importance of Medicaid in the lives of North Carolina’s children and families.

 Did your family gain coverage through Medicaid Expansion?
 NC Child is working on a project to further highlight the positive impacts of Medicaid Expansion on North Carolina’s children and families.
-If you or anyone you know would be interested in participating in an interview and sharing their story for this project, please complete the interest form and a member of our team will reach out to you.
+If you or anyone you know would be interested in participating in an interview about their experiences with Medicaid, please complete the interest form and a member of our team will reach out to you.

 Hannah Steer knows a thing or two about facing the odds.
 Her son was born three months prematurely, diagnosed with autism at three years old, and after years of waiting, Hannah’s son was approved for a life-changing Medicaid Innovations waiver.